James E. Lindsay

 My research is focused primarily on the history and historiography of the Islamic Near East in the middle ages.
 Suleiman A. Mourad (Smith College) and I are currently working on a book project, The Islamic Middle East in the Crusader Period: A Reader, that brings together a broad range of Middle Eastern Muslim texts—chronicles, memoirs, biographical dictionaries, poetry, religious texts, monumental inscriptions, coins, and images—from the Crusader Period (ca. 1090-1300).
 This primary source reader will be of interest to scholars and students of the Crusades and Islamic history, especially with respect to the varieties of Muslim reactions to the Crusader invasion and challenge and its impact on Islamic thought and on Muslims internal relations.

 In January 2016, I began serving as the Academic Coordinator for Colorado State University's Office of Defense Engagement (ODE).
 One of my principal responsibilities is overseeing the ODE’s three Graduate Certificates in Applied Global Stability: Agriculture; Natural Resources; Water Resources.
-The Graduate Certificates in Applied Global Stability (GCAGS) are designed to meet the global stability needs of senior non-commissioned officers and mid-career officers in the Special Operations (SOF) and Civil Affairs communities as well as the global stability needs of other Department of Defense, USAID, Peace Corps, and development professionals.
-CSU graduate students are encouraged enroll in a GCAGS that meets their professional goals and aspirations as well.
-Each certificate may be completed on campus or online and requires a completion of 12 credits.
+The Graduate Certificates in Applied Global Stability (AGS) are designed to meet the global stability needs of senior non-commissioned officers and mid-career officers in the Special Operations (SOF) and Civil Affairs communities as well as the global stability needs of other Department of Defense, USAID, Peace Corps, and and other professionals working to address the United Nations Sustainable Development Goals.
+CSU graduate students are encouraged enroll in an AGS certificate that meets their professional goals and aspirations as well.
+Each AGS certificate may be completed on campus or online and requires a completion of 12 credits.

 Courses I teach regularly: